 Economic Factors

-Guam's economy appears to be in the early stages of recovery.
-The tourism industry has begun to show signs of growth as visitor arrivals have gradually increased.
-Optimism, although guarded, within the business community continues to grow with respect to the overall economy.
+Guam's economy continues to show signs of recovery.
+The tourism industry has shown growth in visitor arrivals.
+Optimism within the business community continues to grow with respect to the overall economy and the anticipation of increased military presence.